National Museum of History and Art

 Modern and Contemporary Art Section

-• Local Transportation: Luxembourg has an efficient public transportation system, including buses and trains, which can take you to various attractions in the city.
-Consider purchasing a Luxembourg Card for unlimited access to public transportation and discounted entry to museums.
+• Transportation: Luxembourg boasts an efficient public transportation system, including buses and trains.
+Consider purchasing a Luxembourg Card for unlimited access to public transport and discounted museum entries.

 Posted by